DamodarBarhate100/AI-Robotics-Projects/README.md

 # AI-Robotics-Lab

-### *Bridging the Gap Between Embedded Systems, Signal Processing, and Machine Learning*
+### *Bridging the Gap Between Embedded Systems, Artificial Intelligence and Machine Learning*

 Welcome to my personal research repository.
 I am a **3rd-year Computer Science Undergraduate** focused on the intersection of hardware control and intelligent algorithms.